teggno/dabeiseinistalles2021/web/site/content/post/15-oktober-1972.md

 draft: false
 date: 2023-10-15T17:33:00.709Z
 ---
-Und noch einer!
+Und noch so einer!
 An diesem für mich ganz speziellen Tag!

 THESE ARE THE DAYS OF OUR LIVES LYRICS ÜBERSETZUNG